Alexander-Levy/sim_bot/README.md

 ## TODO
-Package is still being worked on, however the core funtionality is pretty much done, will be adding some things over the next couple of days.
+Package is still being worked on, however the core funtionality is pretty much done, will be adding some things.
- - [ ] update the ackerman robot
  - [ ] write some documentation
  - [ ] update readme